strakova/gec_tool_comparison/README.md

 off-the-shelf grammar error correction (GEC) tools on a part of the test data of the GECCC corpus.

-This evaluation will be published at TSD 2025 as **Refining Czech GEC: Insights from a Multi-Experiment Approach** (Pechman et al., 2025).
+The quantitative findings will be published at TSD 2025 as **Refining Czech GEC:
+Insights from a Multi-Experiment Approach** (Pechman et al., 2025).

 | System     | NF    | NWI   | R     | SL    | All Domains   |
 | ---------- | ----- | ----- | ----- | ----- | ------------- |